We shall not cease

-'Spirituality' is a word which has no precise definition and is used by a variety of disciplines to indicate that which is non-corporeal (not of the physical body).
+Much of it is concerned with 'Spirituality', a word which has no precise definition but used by a variety of disciplines to indicate that which is non-corporeal (not of the physical body).
 It is derived from Hebrew ruach, (spirit; breath; wind; that which gives life and animation) and the Greek pneuma (spirit).
 In Christian terms it concerns the way a person responds to God's Spirit, involving the processes by which we are moved towards (or away from) God and is rooted in the way a person responds to Christ.
 In recent times the term has moved beyond a merely individualistic quest for meaning and appears in debates about the transformative processes occurring in the public domain, e.g. health, education, social order.

 It is not to be confused with 'spiritualism' which is a non-Christian religion 'postulating the belief that the spirits of the dead residing in the spirit world have both the ability and the inclination to communicate with the living.'
 (Wikipedia)